 The master plan is divided into two sections.
-The Quartermaster Depot plan is focused on a major interpretive overhaul of the entire facility, including the construction of a new building to tell the story of the future of the Colorado River.
+The Colorado River State Historic Park plan is focused on a major interpretive overhaul of the entire facility, including the construction of a new building to tell the story of the future of the Colorado River.
 The plan for the Yuma Territorial Prison instead builds upon the progress made to date and seeks to mitigate the loss of historic context and authenticity.

-YUMA QUARTERMASTER DEPOT - The first challenge is that there are two competing themes and eras: the 19th century military era and the 20th century Reclamation era.
+COLORADO RIVER STATE HISTORIC PARK - The first challenge is that there are two competing themes and eras: the 19th century military era and the 20th century Reclamation era.
 Neither, however, is compelling enough to carry the story of this park.
 The second challenge is the complete loss of historic context as it relates to the park's connection to the Colorado River.
 If one stands at the north end of the Storehouse, it is literally impossible to imagine steamboats unloading their cargo right there.
-The Colorado River is now a shadow of its former self, just a minor stream as it wends its way past Yuma.
-It makes the Quartermaster story even more difficult to tell than it already is.
+The Colorado River is now a shadow of its former self, just a minor stream as it winds its way past Yuma.
+It makes the park's history even more difficult to tell than it already is.

-The recommendation is to change the overarching theme to "the Colorado River: its past, present and future," and propose a name change to "The Colorado River State Historic Park."
-By so doing, the theme subsumes both the Quartermaster Depot and Reclamation stories, and can use these two eras to trace the evolution of the river.
-The park can also become a forum for an ongoing dialogue about the future of the Colorado River, a very critical and timely subject.
+The recommendation was originally to change the overarching theme to "the Colorado River: its past, present and future."
+That new theme subsumed both the Quartermaster Depot and Reclamation stories, and would use these two eras to trace the evolution of the river.
+The park would also become a forum for an ongoing dialogue about the future of the Colorado River, a very critical and timely subject.

 This evolution of the river can also be reflected in the preservation philosophy and interpretation of the historic resources.
 There will be no attempt to bring the historic resources to one era or one point in time.
 Instead, the approach throughout will be interpret the evolution of the Colorado River - and how the site responded to and affected those changes over time - not only through exhibits but with the buildings themselves.
+Additionally, it is felt that the natural evolution of the CRSHP dictates that the focus of this park should not be limited to just the river itself, but also to the people it attracted, as well as some of the industries which have thrived as a result.